mt-digital/quarto-crossref-cards/README.md

-# Quarto-crossref-cards Extension For Quarto
+# "Crossreference Cards" Extension For Quarto
+## Create

-This extension adds a `crossref-cards` shortcode for displaying searchable, filterable reference cards backed by a `.json` file.
+This extension adds a `crossref-cards` shortcode for displaying searchable, filterable reference cards the user provides in structured `.json` files.

-It’s useful for building small compendia or cross-references (e.g. *Social Science for Sustainability* topics, book recommendations, etc.).
+I made it to build compendia of cross-referenced information to understand theoretical connections and differences between different social science disciplines for my research and teaching, especially for *Social Science for Sustainability*.

 For example: